MenteeBot

 MenteeBot Technology Stack Overview

-The perception layer is built on Vision System, Depth Sensors, Proprioceptive Sensors, NeRF-based 3D Mapping.
+The perception layer is built on Vision System, Depth Sensors, Proprioceptive Sensors, NeRF-based 3D Mapping, Motor-based Tactile Sensing (hands).
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.

 Connectivity — 1 Protocol